mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A lodge has a Resource cost of 2 per Force point, and the lodge’s rating can be improved later.

-For example if you want to purchase a Force 1 Lodge you need to make a {Threshold} 12 Resource test.
-A Force 3 Lodge would be a {Threshold} 16.
+For example if you want to purchase a Force 1 Lodge you need to make a {TN} 12 Resource test.
+A Force 3 Lodge would be a {TN} 16.

 The money is spent to buy the supplies used to build the lodge.
 Once the supplies are gathered, the magician must complete an activation ritual that will “awaken” the lodge and construct its astral presence.
 The actual process requires 1 day per point of Force desired.
 An activated lodge acts as an astral barrier.
 Any magicians involved in the activation of the lodge are unaffected by this barrier, and can allow other astral forms to pass through it at will.
 A lodge contains the astral signatures of the magicians who activated it (see Astral Signatures), and is magically linked to them.
 This link can be tracked using astral projection (see Astral Tracking).

 To increase the rating of an existing lodge, additional materials must be acquired.
 An activation ritual must also be performed, taking a number of days equal to the difference between the current Force and the desired Force.
 The cost of searching and gathering can be simplified to a cost of Resource 2 per Force point as above.
-Improving a Force 4 lodge to Force 6, for example, would cost Resource {Threshold} 22 (6 * 2 + 10) and take two days of ritual.
+Improving a Force 4 lodge to Force 6, for example, would cost Resource {TN} 22 (6 * 2 + 10) and take two days of ritual.

 ### Spellcasting

-When a magician casts a spell, the player first chooses the Force of the spell and then rolls her `3D6 + Spellcasting + Magic VS {Threshold}`.
+When a magician casts a spell, the player first chooses the Force of the spell and then rolls her `3D6 + Spellcasting + Magic VS {TN}`.
 Other sources of power (foci, spirit spellcasting aid) and Visibility modifiers may affect the final outcome.
-The success of a spell is measured by the {Threshold} on the test.
+The success of a spell is measured by the {TN} on the test.

-Many times the {Threshold} is the targets Defense for targeted spells.
+Many times the {TN} is the targets Defense for targeted spells.

 Steps for Spellcasting:

 - Step 1: Choose a Spell.
 She can cast any spell she knows.
 Remember you can only have one Concentration Spell active at a time.
 - Step 2: Choose the Force.
 The maximum Force a spell can be cast at equals the spellcaster’s Magic rating x 2.
 - Step 3: Choose the targets.
 Area spells you choose a location for the center, targeted spells you choose a target withing Line of Sight.
-- Step 4: Make the Spellcasting Test. `3D6 + Spellcasting + Magic` VS {Threshold}.
-(Unless opposed the {Threshold} is 10 + Force)
+- Step 4: Make the Spellcasting Test. `3D6 + Spellcasting + Magic` VS {TN}.
+(Unless opposed the {TN} is 10 + Force)
 - Step 5: Determine the effect.
 Some spells only require a success and the Effect determines how effective the spell is.
 Opposed test against living targets often trigger Willpower or other Reactions.
 Spells cast on astral objects like mana barriers or active foci are resisted with Force. **The Effect CANNOT exceed the Spells Force**
 - Step 6: Fatigue Test. `3D6 + Willpower VS. 9 + Spells Force` if you succeed you cast it with minimal issues, if you fail you suffer effects (see Spell Fatigue below)
 - Step 7: Concentration.
 Many spells can be sustained for as long as the magician is willing to concentrate on the spell, as noted in the spell’s Duration.
 If you take damage while maintaining concentration you must succeed on a `3D6 + Willpower Vs 10 or Half Damage taken rounded down up to 25 whichever is higher`